Finnmark: Geography

-Map showing coastline and rivers.
+A map showing coastline and rivers.
 The largest river, slightly to the right, is Tana, and slightly to the left is Alta-Kautokeino river.
 Down to the right is lake Inari (Finland) from which goes the Pasvik valley of the Pasvikelva river.
 Near the far left corner of the map is the green Målselv valley of Troms, with the Målselva river.

 Finnmark is Norway's northernmost and easternmost county (Svalbard is not considered a county).
 By area, Finnmark is Norway's second-largest county, even larger than the neighboring country of Denmark.
 With a population of about 75,000, it is also the least populous Norwegian county.
 Finnmark has a total coastline of 6844 km, including 3155 km of coastline on the islands.
 As of 2000, nearly 12,300 people, 16.6% of the county's population, lived in the 100-meter belt along the coastline.

 Knivskjellodden in Nordkapp Municipality (on the island of Magerøya) is sometimes considered Europe's northernmost point (on an island); Kinnarodden on Nordkinn Peninsula in Lebesby Municipality is the northernmost point on the European mainland.
 Honningsvåg in Finnmark claims to be world's northernmost city, and Vardø is the easternmost town in Norway and farther east than Istanbul.

 The coast is indented by large fjords, some of which (in a strict sense) are false fjords, as they are not carved out by glaciers.
 Some of Norway's largest sea bird colonies are on the northern coast; the largest are Hjelmsøystauran on the island of Hjelmsøya in Måsøy Municipality and Gjesværstappan in Nordkapp Municipality.
 The highest point is atop the glacier Øksfjordjøkelen, which has an area of 45 km2, and is in Loppa Municipality.
 Both Øksfjordjøkelen and Seiland Glacier are in western Finnmark.

 The Øksfjord plateau glacier calved directly into the sea (Jøkelfjorden) until 1900, the last glacier in mainland Norway to do so.
 Finnmark's central and eastern parts are generally less mountainous, and have no glaciers.
 The land east of Nordkapp is mostly below 300 m.

 The nature varies from barren coastal areas facing the Barents Sea to more sheltered fjord areas and river valleys with gullies and tree vegetation.
 About half the county is above the tree line, and large parts of the other half is covered with small Downy birch.